Adrian-Ball/adrian-ball.github.io/_posts/project-euler/2020-08-15-project-euler-problem-58.md

 \end{aligned}
 $$

 where $$n$$ is the side length of the square.
-Note that we dont have to check the $n^2$ case, as it is obviously not a prime.
+Note that we don't have to check the $n^2$ case, as it is obviously not a prime.

 Folding all this into a loop, we have the following: